openbaton/NFVO/README.md

 ## install the latest NFVO version from the source code

-The NFVO uses the Java Messaging System for communicating with the [Generic VNFM](http://openbaton.github.io/documentation/vnfm-generic/).
-Therefore it is a prerequisites to have RabbitMQ up and running in case you want to use the [Generic VNFM](http://openbaton.github.io/documentation/vnfm-generic/).
-To facilitate the installation procedures we provide an installation script which can be used for installing the NFVO and the prerequired libraries.
+The NFVO uses the AMQP protocol for communicating with the VNFMs.
+Therefore an implementation of it is necessary, we chose RabbitMQ.
+To facilitate the installation procedures we provide an installation procedure which will install the NFVO and the prerequired libraries.
+To execute the following command you need to have curl installed (see http://curl.haxx.se/).

+To install the OpenBaton NFVO through its debian package you can type the following command:

 ```bash
 bash <(curl -fsSkL http://get.openbaton.org/bootstrap)
 ```

-At the end of the installation procedure, if there are no errors, the dashboard should be reachable at: http://localhost:8080.
-At this point the NFVO is ready to be used.
-Please refer to the [NFVO user guide](http://openbaton.github.io/documentation/) for how to start using it.
+Please follow the documentation on [our website][http://openbaton.github.io/documentation/nfvo-installation/] for more information on how to configure and use it.

 ## Development